 Please note that most links in this guide open in new windows.

-Below is information on using AI as a student and as an educator, as well as articles and reports about the current landscape of AI in education and in the workplace.
+Below are guides for using AI, for students and faculty, as well as information on the evolving landscape of AI in education and in the workplace.

 The Cengage Group found that college students are eager to use AI for learning, but many feel unprepared for the workforce due to gaps in AI instruction; meanwhile, faculty are cautiously exploring AI’s potential to personalize education and reduce workload.